scaleworkspace/covid19/Face Shield/FullFaceShield_V3/Face Shield Frame V3 Readme.txt

 Face Shield V3 Readme

-You may print Face Shield Frame V3.stl on any 3D printer or Laser cut Face Shield Frame V3.dxf using 1/4" acrylic (3/16 should also work)
+You may print Face Shield Frame V3.stl on any 3D printer or Laser cut Face Shield Frame V3.dxf using 3/16" acrylic (1/4" should also work)

-The Face Shield.dxf can be laser cut out of PETG or PC.
+The Face Shield.dxf can be laser cut or cut with a drag knife out of PETG or PC.
-The design is optimized for 1/16" PC, but PC or PETG <1/16" should  also work
+The design is optimized for 1/64" PC, but PC or PETG <1/16" should  also work

-This design has been tested with 1/4" acrylic frame and 1/16" PC (3/18/20)
+This design has been tested with 1/4" acrylic frame and 1/64" PC (3/19/20)

 Use a rubber band on the back loops to secure the shield to your head